What is a SKU and how are they used by retailers?

 When they bring these items back to a packing desk, to prepare them for despatch, there might be two or more similar items on one trolley, which need to go in different orders – for example, a black t-shirt and a dark grey t-shirt.

 The SKU number helps them identify the right product quickly – something they couldn’t do with a barcode alone – ensuring that Mr X doesn’t end up with Mr Y’s dark grey t-shirt!

 The second advantage of using SKUs is that it enables you to take more accurate stock readings, and understand your best and worst-selling products.

 Without SKUs, you might know that you have 1,000 t-shirts in stock and some are selling well.
-With SKUs, you’ll know the exact size and colour breakdown, and that small, green t-shirts will sell out next week, unless you order more from your manufacturer now.
+With SKUs, you’ll know the exact size and color breakdown, and that small, green t-shirts will sell out next week, unless you order more from your manufacturer now.

 Having this sort of granular inventory management will ultimately save you money.
 It will reduce:

 - Capital investment required to buy new stock, some of which might already be unpopular with customers and unlikely to ever sell